Who is responsible for data processing operations?

 B. Compliance with legal obligations to which BMW is subject

 (Article 6, Paragraph 1 c, f) of basic EU data protection regulations)

 BMW will also process personal data if there is a legal obligation to do so.

-- Backup and restore of data processed in IT systems
+- Backup and restoring of data processed in IT systems

-- Detection and defense against unauthorized access to personal data
+- Detection and defense against unauthorised access to personal data

 - Incident and problem management to remedy malfunctions in IT systems.